netzwerkproduktioner/jitsi-hetzner--public/README.md

 2) __Clone this repo__ and create your own copy/repo of it
    NOTE: You need a public repo
-   The customization script (customize-jitsi.sh) relies repository structure as follows.
+   The customization script (customize-jitsi.sh) relies on repository structure as follows.

         +-- ./
         |   +-- apps